Originally published in 2013 / Updated in 2017

 During the preparation of our journey we checked out an army surplus store.
 Here bought a sturdy aluminum navy frying pan and a waterproof storing box to put on the Land Cruiser’s roof.
 We hadn’t talked about what cooking equipment we’d bring.
 We wanted to keep things simple and didn’t want to build a kitchen inside the Land Cruiser.
 We wanted to be able to cook inside as well as outside.

 I was scanning the shelves when all of a sudden my eyes fell on a couple of rectangular, green metal boxes.
 When I opened one of them, I knew we had found our kitchen set-up.
 Two old Coleman 425F stoves were stacked between a number of military diesel stoves.
 These old models, with the fancy red tank, appealed to us so we bought one.
-On the road we have came across numerous overlanders using the newer 424 model (find it here).
+On the road we have come across numerous overlanders using the newer 424 model.

 A Coleman Stove